about the memorial

 Reserve the Anthem Veterans Memorial area for a special ceremony or event.
 All Community Park rules apply.

-Thank you to all who attended the Veterans Day Ceremony; view the program.
+Thank you to all who attended the Veterans Day Ceremony on November 11; view the program from that ceremony.

 five pillar significance